Varun-Tandon14/IMC_22_59th_place_public_lb_0.78426_private_lb_0.80069_LoFTR_DKM_SegFormer/README.md

 3. The reader now have to change the path in the notebook to point to their local folder. (i.e. from kaggle/* to 'local path')

 ## Side note- Am I the best?
 Most definitely not.
 This was my first kaggle competition and my first CV competition.
-My solution is a but naive and I encourage the readers to go to this [page](https://www.kaggle.com/competitions/image-matching-challenge-2022/discussion?sort=published) and explore discussions about the competition.
+I encourage the readers to go to this [page](https://www.kaggle.com/competitions/image-matching-challenge-2022/discussion?sort=published) and explore discussions about the competition.
 It is here that you will learn the most.
 I certainly did. ;)

 # All done.
 Enjoy the code